-Implement an innovative patient-based treatment adherence program supported by policies and procedures to provide long-term adherence support for chronically non-adherent patients, in particular patients with co-occurring mental health, substance use disorder, and opioid use disorder issues, to address one or more stages of the HIV care continuum.
+Implement an innovative patient-based treatment adherence program supported by policies and procedures to provide long-term adherence support for chronically non-adherent patients, in particular patients with co-occurring mental health and substance use disorders (including opioid use) to address one or more stages of the HIV care continuum.
 For resources addressing this topic, access the Knowledge Network (https://knowledge.samhsa.gov/) located on the Substance Abuse and Mental Health Services Administration (SAMHSA) website.